 To respond to this pressure, DevOps and SRE teams have increasingly adopted DevOps practices so they can deliver better software faster.
 But the complexity of multicloud platforms and microservices architecture makes it hard to run DevOps efficiently without the aid of artificial intelligence and automation.

-Automating DevOps practices boosts development speed and code quality
+DevOps automation tools boost development speed and code quality

 DevOps practices address the need for speed by bringing teams together to develop, test, and manage software more efficiently and securely than they had with traditional waterfall practices.